vga101/gaiasky/docs/Capturing-videos.rst

 When the frame output system is active, each frame is saved as a ``JPEG`` image to disk.
 Refer to the :ref:`frame-output-config` section to learn how to configure the frame output system.

-Once you have the image frames you can convert using a ``ffmpeg`` preset (slow, veryslow, fast, etc.) using the following:
+Once you have the image frames you can encode a video using a ``ffmpeg`` preset (slow, veryslow, fast, etc.) with the following command:

 .. code:: bash